harmony-one/h/progress/rikako-hatoya.md

-2025-02-03 Tue: Continuation of Deepseek prover V1.5.
-Working on model weight training and comparison of V1, RL, base.
+2025-02-03 Tue: Finally debugged Deepseek-prover model on kaggle, tested with deepseek-prover V1.5RL.
+Currently working on comparison of transformers.

 2025-02-03 Mon: Worked on deepseek prover.
 Continuation with FLT reading.